More about: Lisbon in 1 Day: everything you need to know

 Visit the Belém neighborhood

 The Jerónimos Monastery or the Belém Tower, two of the most representative symbols of Lisbon are located in this area.
-This area was one of the least affected by the 1755 earthquake that severely affected many parts of the city and, therefore, better preserves its monuments.
+This area was one of the least affected by the 1755 earthquake that severely affected many parts of the city and, therefore, best preserves its monuments.
 Its origin dates back to the sixteenth century, coinciding with the era of the conquistadors, which greatly conditions the character of its buildings.

-Discover a world heritage building: The Jerónimos Monastery
+Discover a world heritage building: the Jerónimos Monastery

 This building was born out of the golden age of the great explorers who brought numerous riches to the Portuguese capital and built the monastery as a sign of greatness.
 Such was the investment that it took more than 100 years to build it.
 Its facade, the interior of the church or its cloister are the highlights of this World Heritage Site since 1983.